Jorrocks (horse): Breeding

-He was a bay gelding bred by Henry Bayley at Bayley Park stud in New South Wales.
+He was a bay gelding bred by Henry Bayly at Bayly Park stud in New South Wales.
 Jorrocks was described as being long, but only 14'2 hands high, with a good head, sloping shoulders, deep girth and short back, with muscular quarters and clean legs.
 He was by the good racehorse, Whisker (GB) (by Whisker, winner of the 1815 Epsom Derby) who combined stud duties with his racing.
 Jorrocks’ dam was Matilda, a winner at Sydney meetings the previous year, by Steeltrap (GB) her dam Vesta was by Model (an Arabian) from Cariboo by (Old) Hector (an imported Arabian) from a mare (c.1803) by Rockingham (imp.
 1799).
 Jorrocks was from the colonial, C15 family and a brother to Rowton (c.1835) and a half-brother to Norna (third dam of two Brisbane Cup winners), Vesta and the Mentor mare (c.1840, who established a good winning family).

 Racing record

 Jorrocks was not broken in until he was approximately four years old and was then used as a stock-horse in the Barwon River region.
 He had several owners, but John Higgerson was his longest trainer and often also his jockey.
 Jorrocks first started as a five-year-old in 1838 in sweepstakes event of 25 sovereigns at the Coolah, New South Wales meeting, which he duly won by a good margin.

 He did not race again before he was taken to Windsor in 1840, to be trained by "Old Brown" (possibly Joseph Brown).
-Here he was bartered to Richard Rouse, Sr. in exchange for "eight springing heifers" worth about £40.
+Here he was bartered to Richard Rouse Sr. in exchange for "eight springing heifers" worth about £40.